tonyjurg/Nestle1904GBI/docs/features/sentencenodefeatures.md

-# Sentencenode features of NA1904 TextFabric
+# Sentencenode features of NA1904 Text-Fabric
 ###### [Click here for list of all features](home.md)

 Feature | Type | Short description